ORG 6300 Human Development

 ORG 6530 Theories & Techniques of Counseling & Psychotherapy

 This course is an overview of the psychodynamic, cognitive/behavioral, and existential/humanistic schools of psychology, as well as corresponding models of counseling and frequently used assessment and therapeutic techniques.
 The primary focus in the course is on the development of both skills and rationale in the application of intervention strategies to treatment and case management.

 This course provides a systematic review of the wide range of cultures and individual differences and the ways in which cultural mores, ethnocentrism, and factors such as matters of race, gender, religion, sexual orientation, customs and cultures impact behavior of the individual themselves and of those around them.
-Through this course, students better understand themselves and others, in terms of perceptions and behaviors.
+Through this course, students will better understand themselves and others, in terms of perceptions and behaviors.
+Equivalent to PSY 6499.

 ORG 5400 Statistics & Research Design